madeindra/madeindra.github.io/_posts/2024-12-07-docker-argument-vs-variable-vs-secret.md

 archived: false
 ---

-You might be wondering how to pass a value during building a Docker image.
-I've been there, in fact, I am still revisiting this topic from time to time.
-So I want to dedicate a post about building an image with argument, variables, and secrets.
+You might be wondering how to pass a value while building a Docker image.
+I've been there; in fact, I still revisit this topic from time to time.
+So I want to dedicate a post to building an image with arguments, variables, and secrets.

-Let's start with simple Dockerfile with multiple stages:
+Let's start with a simple Dockerfile with multiple stages:

 ```Dockerfile
 FROM golang:1.23